Managing and Maintaining open spaces, events and transport

 We manage and maintain the local skateboard park at Bromley Heath, in addition to all the local bus shelters, some seating, litter bins and dog bins – further details can be found throughout this website.

 In addition to this website, D&BH PC ensures that regular newsletter articles are circulated via Downend Voice to keep local residents informed.

 THE PARISH COUNCIL IS ALWAYS INTERESTED TO HEAR OF VOLUNTEERS WHO WOULD LIKE TO JOIN OUR WORKING GROUPS.

 South Gloucestershire Council

-The District Council is responsible for ensuring that streets and public spaces in the area are clean and well managed, meeting the needs of the communities that use them.
+The Unitary Authority is responsible for ensuring that streets and public spaces in the area are clean and well managed, meeting the needs of the communities that use them.